 12. Upload a special playlist

-Music has a way of healing our soul when we are suffering through grief and mourning.
+Music has a way of healing our souls when we are suffering through grief and mourning.
 There’s a vast library of bereavement music available online for free.
 When you feel the need for a special pick-me-up, take some time to compile a list of your favorites so that you can share online with others who may also be going through the same thing you are.

 Your carefully curated list of songs may be just what another person needs to help them cope with their grief.
 You can add your playlist to free online sources such as YouTube, Instagram, or Facebook.